8+ Workflow Examples from Different Industries

 What are the 8 stages of workflow?

-The 8 stages of workflow are like chapters in a story of getting work done.
-It starts with planning – figuring out what needs to happen.
-Then comes designing the process and assigning roles.
-Next, you set up the tools and resources needed.
-The fourth stage is actually doing the work.
-After that, you monitor how things are going.
-Then comes analyzing the results and looking for ways to improve.
-The seventh stage is optimizing based on what you’ve learned.
-Finally, you automate parts of the process to make it even smoother.
-It’s like building a machine, running it, and then constantly tinkering to make it better!
+The 8 pieces are linear, as if chapters in a story of doing work.
+It starts with planning — with choosing what needs to happen.
+Designing the process and assigning roles comes next.
+Next, you create the tools and resources.
+The fourth stage is doing the work, in fact.
+Then you keep tabs on how things are going.
+And then there is analyzing the results and finding ways to do better.
+The seventh step involves optimising from this learned signal.
+And finally, you automate portions of the process to eliminate any friction.
+It’s as if you build a machine, you turn it on, and then you’re constantly tweaking things to make it run better!

 What are the different types of workflows?